-We spoke to Georgina, Technical Lead at the Cambridge Genomics Laboratory, to discover more about her role.
+We spoke to Georgina, Head of Technical Programme at the Cambridge Genomics Laboratory, to discover more about her role.

 Could you tell us what your role is East Genomic Laboratory Hub?